mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-We specify a zero threshold (intercept) for the two Gaussian nodes, and for each of the categories of both categorical variables.
-Note that the thresholds correspond to the first summation in the joint MGM density (\ref{eq:mixed.joint.full}).
-The entries in \code{sds} corresponding to non-Gaussian nodes are ignored.
-Finally, we specify three pairwise interactions between the variables 1-2, 2-3 and 1-4 in two steps.
-To this end, we first create a matrix, in which each row indicates one pairwise interaction:
+The entries in \code{sds} corresponding to non-Gaussian nodes (here 2 and 3) are ignored.
+Finally, we specify three pairwise interactions between the variables 1-2, 2-3 and 1-4 in two steps: first, we create a matrix, in which each row indicates one pairwise interaction: